 A broad lesson from my career, beyond just valuing adventure, was that setbacks also are opportunities.
 Things have not gone smoothly all the time, but even painful events like not getting tenure provided a basis for the start of good things.
 Related to this lesson is another - challenges are opportunities.
-By finding a way to teach myself some basic artificial intelligence methods using the computer at provided a flow of students with talents that greatly expanded the work I could do.
+By finding a way to teach myself some basic artificial intelligence methods using the computer at Stanford, I created some opportunities for collaboration that led to creation of the Intelligent Systems Program.
+That, in turn, provided a flow of students with talents that greatly expanded the work I could do.
 This is an instance of another lesson - great things can be done when people work together and complement each other's skills.